kiharalab/Domain-PFP/README.md

   --threshCCO             Threshold for CCO prediction (default: 0.36) --blast_flag            Optional flag to use DiamondBlast for function prediction
-                          (DiamondBlast needs to be installed and assigned to path) --ppi_flag              Optional flag to use String PPI for function prediction (Only works for Uniprot IDs or properly formatted fastas) --outfile               Path to the output csv file (optional)
+                          (DiamondBlast needs to be installed and assigned to path) --diamond_path          Path to Diamond Blast (by default the colab release path is provided) (default='/content/Domain-PFP/diamond') --ppi_flag              Optional flag to use String PPI for function prediction (Only works for Uniprot IDs or properly formatted fastas) --outfile               Path to the output csv file (optional)